 Duck is a flavorful bird that is considered a healthy food.
 It can be cooked whole or in separate pieces.
 Duck can be made into a soup, a casserole with pasta, pancakes, curry, and many other dishes.

-This is a plate that truly showcases the best that Scotland has to offer: deer salami, tasty cheeses, and duck.
+This is a plate that truly showcases the best that Scotland has to offer: deer salami, tasty cheese, and duck.
 Every foodie should try the appetizer plate at the Kelvingrove Café and the absolutely great selection of whiskeys.
 This is more of a bar that does bar food.
 Kelvingrove Cafe has a relaxed environment, nice wood paneling, knowledgeable staff, and good craft beers.

 There are several different versions of how Scotch eggs were invented.
 Most sources state that it was first cooked by the Fortnum and Masons store in London.
 He was the supplier of products to the royal table, and the archives date back to the 1730s.
 Scotch eggs, prepared according to the traditional recipe have a golden and crispy shell, and their taste is out of this world.